simonmichael/hledger/hledger/hledger.m4.md

   Equity conversion accounts are:

   - any accounts declared with account type `V`/`Conversion`, or their subaccounts
-  - otherwise, accounts named `equity:conversion`, `equity:trade`, or `equity:trading`, or their subaccounts.
+  - otherwise, accounts named `equity:conversion`, `equity:trade`, `equity:trades`, `equity:trading`, or any subaccounts of these.

-And multiple such four-posting groups can coexist within a single transaction.
+Multiple such four-posting groups can coexist within a single transaction.
 When `--infer-costs` fails, it does not infer a cost in that transaction, and does not raise an error (ie, it infers costs where it can).

 Reading variant 5 journal entries, combining cost notation and equity postings, has all the same requirements.